 One thing is certain: an active ecosystem accelerates learning.

 Is the importance of speed overemphasized?

 As you read this article, it might have occurred to you that there are also competitive factors other than speed.
-True, but the vast majority (if not all?) are only accessible to a few (e.g. the Economies of Size).
-Secondly, the importance of speed and adaptability has been emphasized – last year outright explosively.
-Third, making more effective use of digitality as part of business is highlighted year by year and is one of the keys to increasing speed.
+True, but the vast majority (if not all?) are only accessible to a few (e.g. the Economies of Scale).
+Secondly, the importance of speed and adaptability has been emphasized – last year explosively.
+Third, making more effective use of digitality as part of business is one of the keys for increasing speed.

 For example, one recent trend in e-commerce is Q-Commerce, or Quick Commerce, which is defined on the Delivery Hero website as follows: “Q-Commerce brings small quantities of goods to customers almost instantly, whenever and wherever they need them.”
 The path that Amazon has paved is currently being traversed by the entire food transport industry, and others will undoubtedly follow.
 In addition, the measure of consumer perception for speed is global.

 Another theme is Developer Velocity, meaning the ways in which an organization empowers software developers to add value to operations by removing “friction” from development processes.
-As might be expected, the capabilities of integration interfaces (API:s) as well as flexible development and testing environments are relevant.
+As one might expect, the capabilities of integration interfaces (API:s) as well as flexible development and testing environments are relevant.
 According to McKinsey, increasing the speed of development will result in 4-5 times faster revenue growth at best.